keijak/playground/udemy-pyanalysis/notes.md

 ### Series
 - Labeled 1-dimensional array
   - Something like a table with two columns (key & value).
-  - s.index returns the label information of the series.
+  - s.index returns the list of labels of the series.
   - s.values returns numpy.ndarray (dropping label information)
   - An index can have a name (= "key column name")
   - A series itself can have a name (= "value column name").